 Doncaster Gypsy and Traveller Voice project and community members identified an issue within the communities regarding the negative stereotyping of Gypsies and Travellers; particularly of young people, largely due to current media portrayals.

-Working in collaboration with local Art facilities, Doncaster Council and other available media outlets, the project aims to dispel myths and create a lasting legacy for Doncaster.
-This will involve community members learning new skills in the use of Social Media, photography, filming and interview techniques and developing communication skills, the collection and display of local artefacts ect.
+Working in collaboration with local Art facilities, Doncaster Council and other available media outlets, the project aimed to dispel myths and create a lasting legacy for Doncaster.
+This involved community members learning new skills in the use of Social Media, photography, filming and interview techniques and developing communication skills, the collection and display of local artefacts ect.

-The project will culminate in an exhibition at the central Doncaster museum, a photographic display at DARTS, photographic book / magazines, and magazine articles during the life of the project, two awareness raising months and a vibrant and lively website that will remain as part of the legacy.
+The project culminated in an exhibition at the central Doncaster museum, a photographic display at DARTS and the Doncaster Corn Exchange, A photographic book / magazines, and magazine articles during the life of the project, two awareness raising months and a vibrant and lively website that will remain as part of the legacy.

 Are you a #ProudGypsyTraveller ?

 Or Contact us for more information